iqual-ch/pagedesigner-test-suite/README.md

-# Pagedesigner Test Suit
+# Pagedesigner Test Suite

-Ppackage containing tests for the Pagedesigner Suite of modules.
+Package containing tests for the Pagedesigner Suite of modules.
+These test are intended for testing the core Pagedesigner product on multiple website projects.

+These tests integrated seemlessly into [iqual's Drupal Platform](https://github.com/iqual-ch/drupal-platform).

 ## Tests